 Serves 4 / Hands on time 15 mins / Takes 35 mins / V Vn* ❄🌶

 You’ll need: Hand blender or food processor

 1 tsp cumin

 4 handful of red lentils

-4. Take the soup off the heat and blitz with a hand blender or food processor (I use a hand blender).
-So that’s it!
+3. Take the soup off the heat and blitz with a hand blender or food processor.
+Top with your chosen toppings and serve

 Variation 1: Add a boiled egg, a chopped red chilli and some chilli flakes.